This Leadpages review explores if it’s worth it and how you can use this landing page builder in your small business.

 I like tools like this because they enable me to spend more time writing and less time staring at the backend of WordPress.

-Tim Paige is the host of Conversion Cast and a Conversion Educator for LeadPages.
+Tim Paige is the former host of Conversion Cast and Conversion Educator for Leadpages.

 LeadPages is a great tool if you want to create landing pages and sales page that covert and grow your email list fast.
-It's ideal for all types of bloggers.
+It’s ideal for small businesses who sell online.

 - Free trial available